The Shelford Feast

 Success Rates

-Based on 2019 data, 38 organizations received funding from £30,000 available, suggesting a reasonably high success rate for eligible local organizations.
-The Feast appears to distribute grants widely rather than concentrating large amounts on a few organizations.
+The Feast typically distributes grants to 30-40 organisations annually, suggesting a reasonably high success rate for eligible local organisations.
+The Feast appears to distribute grants widely rather than concentrating large amounts on a few organisations.

 Reapplication Policy